 From 23 August 2004, all staff undertaking Door Supervisor duties on licensed premises are required to be licensed by the Security Industry Authority (SIA).
 The Licensing Authority recommends that premises currently using door staff will continue to do so, and that premises who operate in the City Centre or premises seeking to change their style of operation, in particular to a music and dancing venue, will employ the use of door staff.

-3.7 Applicants for late night entertainment and liquor premises are referred to the Home Office Guidance 'Safer Clubbing' in relation to the control of illegal drugs on their premises. -It is a good idea to agree a protocol with Gloucestershire Police on the handling of illegal drugs found on their premises.
+4.7 Applicants for late night entertainment and liquor premises are advised to agree a protocol with Gloucestershire Police on the handling of illegal drugs found on their premises.

 Cumulative Impact - Special Policies